New England Revolution: Caleb Porter era (2024–2025)

 The club elevated Curt Onalfo from interim to full time Sporting Director on November 30, 2023, and on December 19, 2023, announced that it had appointed Caleb Porter as its new head coach.
 Entering the 2024 season, pundits believed the Revolution would be a playoff contender.
 Porter would add three players in the offseason; acquiring defenders Nick Lima and Jonathan Mensah as well as goalkeeper Henrich Ravas.
 These additions would join Designated Player Tomás Chancalay, who the Revolution purchased for $3.1m in November following his loan to the club in the 2023 Summer Transfer Window.
 The 2023-24 offseason also saw the departure of Gustavo Bou, who would conclude his Revolution career with 48 goals and 21 assists in 108 league appearances over four seasons.
 The first win of the Porter era came on February 21, 2024, a 1–0 victory over C.A.
 Independiente de La Chorrera in the 2024 CONCACAF Champions Cup.
 The first league win came on April 6, a 1–0 home win against Charlotte FC.
 Three days later, the Revolution were eliminated from the Concacaf Champions Cup in the quarterfinals, losing 9–2 on aggregate to Club América.
 On April 27, in their match against Inter Miami CF and Lionel Messi, the Revolution set a new single-match attendance record of 65,612, beating the record set at the 2002 MLS Cup Final.
 The club concluded the 2024 season with an average attendance of 29,262, a club record high.
 On-field results were not a positive, as the club recorded the worst goal differential in the league (tied with San Jose), scored the fewest goals of any club in the league, and conceded the second-most goals of any club in the league.
 Following a four-game winning streak in June, the Revolution managed to win only three more matches in the second half of the season, and were eliminated from post-season contention on October 5 with three matches left to play.
 The Revolution's final match of the season gave them a chance to defend their 2021 single-season points record, which was being challenged by their opponent, Inter Miami.
 Miami would break the record with a win over the Revolution.
 The Revs jumped out to a 2–0 lead, but conceded six straight unanswered goals, losing 6–2 and allowing Miami to set a new points record.
 In 2024, the Revolution would end up tying a club record for losses in a single season, with 21.

 The Revolution announced on September 15, 2025, that they had parted ways with Caleb Porter.
-Assistant coach Pablo Moreira will take over as interim head coach for the team's remaining 4 games.
+Assistant coach Pablo Moreira took over as interim head coach for the team's remaining 4 games.
 Porter concluded his Revolution tenure with a record of 23W-39L-13D across all competitions.